-The theoretical and clinical experiences will provide the knowledge required of an entry-level nurse.
-Students will rotate through several facilities which provide technical skills in caring for the adult client.
-Students will also provide patient care in other facilities to expand your knowledge of the healthy adult, pediatrics, maternity, and patients who may experience psychological stress or neurological disorders.
+The theoretical and clinical experiences will provide you with the knowledge required of all entry-level vocational nurses.
+You will rotate through several facilities which provide technical skills in caring for the adult client.
+You will also provide patient care in other facilities to expand your knowledge of the healthy adult, pediatrics, maternity, and patients who may experience psychological stress or neurobiological disorders.